Jordan-type/ETHDenver2021/README.md

 * Port Pepito to Celo
 * Make Pepito store on IPFS its table of Disguise addresses
 * Make each PepitoDisguise store its data on Textile or OrbitDB
-* Implement the dialogue to change the features of a PepitoDisguise
+* Implement the frontend dialogue to change the features of a PepitoDisguise and store it back